-It is imperative at initial classification (Team) that inmates are open and honest when answering questions to allow the team to accurately identify needs and make appropriate program recommendations to improve inmates' chances of a successful reentry.
-Each time an inmate goes to team, he or she will receive a progress update and new recommendations as warranted.
-Contributors and programming recommendations include Education, Health Services, Psychology, Unit Team, Recreation, Religious Services, the inmate's Work Detail Supervisor, and the inmate.
+It is imperative at initial classification (Team) that inmates are open and honest when answering questions to allow the team to accurately identify needs and make appropriate program recommendations to improve the inmates chances of successful reentry.
+Each time an inmate goes to Team, he will receive a progress update and new recommendations as warranted.
+Contributors and programming recommendations include Education, Health Services, Psychology, Unit Team, Recreation, Religious Services, the inmates Work Detail Supervisor, and the inmate.
 Inmates are strongly encouraged to take advantage of the program recommendations.

-Additionally, to make the transition back to the community go as smoothly as possible, inmates should obtain at least two forms of identification to include a social security card.
-Inmates may also be eligible for some benefits upon release (e.g., social security disability, veteran's, medicare etc.) to make the transition easier.
-Staff may be able to provide you with information concerning benefits so that you may determine your eligibility and begin the application and begin the application process if applicable prior to release.
-Lastly, the Career Resource Center, normally located in the Education Department, can also provide you with pre and post release programming and education ideas, potential employment and housing information, as well as potential benefits information.
+Additionally, to make the transition back to the community as smooth as possible, inmates should obtain at least two forms of identification to include a social security card.
+Inmates may also be eligible for benefits upon release (social security disability, veteran's, Medicare etc.) to make the transition easier.
+Staff may be able to provide you with information concerning benefits so that you may determine your eligibility and begin the application process if applicable prior to release.
+Lastly, the Career Resource Center, located in the Education Department, can also provide you with pre/post release programming, education ideas, potential employment and housing information, as well as potential benefits information.